MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 We don't handle such OVER clauses where the ORDER BY inside the OVER is on a String or other complex type.
 See a discussion on supported types below in the "Types" section.

-In cases that we handle by Prefix Sum, the groups specified by the composite key of the PARTITION BY and the ORDER BY should be small, see the "Duplicate Indexes" section.
+In cases that we handle by Prefix Sum, peer groups (i.e., groups of rows that agree on both the PARTITION BY and the ORDER BY keys) should be small, see the "Duplicate Indexes" section.

 # Details